python4astronomers/python4astronomers/source/files/asciifiles.rst

 astropy.io.ascii
 ================

-If you need even more flexibility, than the `astropy.io.ascii`_ module can help you.
-It natively understands some very complex formats, e.g. the CDS machine readable tables and it can automatically detect any of those formats.
-If also can format your output in LaTeX.

-The `astropy.io.ascii`_ module is an extensible ASCII table reader and writer that is designed to handle most formats you will encounter in the wild:
+In the previous section you learned about reading and writing tabular data files using direct Python I/O and simple parsing and type-conversion rules.
+This is important base knowledge, but in real-world use when dealing with ASCII data files there are many complications and we recommend using the `astropy.io.ascii`_ module.
+It natively understands (and can automatically detect) most of the formats which astronomers typically encounter.
+As of Astropy 1.0 it includes C-based read and write methods which are much faster than any pure-Python implementations.

+The `astropy.io.ascii`_ module supports these formats:

 * `AASTex`_: AASTeX ``deluxetable`` used for AAS journals
 * `Basic`_: basic table with customizable delimiters and header configurations
 * `Cds`_: `CDS format table <http://vizier.u-strasbg.fr/doc/catstd.htx>`_ (also Vizier and ApJ machine readable tables)
 * `CommentedHeader`_: column names given in a line that begins with the comment character
 * `Daophot`_: table from the IRAF DAOphot package
+* `ECSV`_: Enhanced Character-Separated-Values
 * `FixedWidth`_: table with fixed-width columns (see also `fixed_width_gallery <http://astropy.readthedocs.org/en/stable/io/ascii/fixed_width_gallery.html#fixed-width-gallery>`_)
 * `Ipac`_: `IPAC format table <http://irsa.ipac.caltech.edu/applications/DDGEN/Doc/ipac_tbl.html>`_
+* `HTML`_: HTML format table contained in a <table> tag
 * `Latex`_: LaTeX table with datavalue in the ``tabular`` environment
 * `NoHeader`_: basic table with no header where columns are auto-named
 * `Rdb`_: tab-separated values with an extra line after the column definition line
 * `SExtractor`_: `SExtractor format table <http://www.astromatic.net/software/sextractor>`_
 * `Tab`_: tab-separated values

-`astropy.io.ascii`_ is built on a modular and extensible class structure.
-This makes is easy to create new classes, which implement the functionality for some specific table format.

 Reading tables
 --------------